LabyKreative/simple_shell/README.md

 ##  How it works:

-The shell has two modes: **Interactive** in which the shell takes the commands from the standard input, executes them and gets ready to read another command-line.
+The shell has **Interactive** mode in which the shell takes the commands from the standard input, executes them and gets ready to read another command-line.

 As an example you can use the <b>ls</b> command for listing files in the current directory: